mmstick/cargo-deb/README.md

  - **features**: List of [Cargo features](http://doc.crates.io/manifest.html#the-features-section) to use when building the package.
  - **default-features**: whether to use default crate features in addition to the `features` list (default `true`).

+ You can use `target/release` in asset paths, even if Cargo is configured to cross-compile or use custom `CARGO_TARGET_DIR`.
+The target dir paths will be automatically corrected.

 ### Example `Cargo.toml` additions

 ```toml